ArmyBarber/kb/docs/Sources/Books/Book highlights/Immovable Object.md

 ---
 nuclear program was not the cause for Iran’s targeting, but rather its existence as a non-Westphilian state which was not in compliance with the designs of the Western-led order. — location: [15475](kindle://book?action=open&asin=B08KFNQW7P&location=15475) ^ref-919

 ---
+In North Korea the development of a nuclear deterrent has been directly tied to economic development under the Byungjin policy—which prioritises the two programs in parallel, implicitly at the expense of conventional military spending. — location: [15503](kindle://book?action=open&asin=B08KFNQW7P&location=15503) ^ref-29091

+---
+The DPRK’s ability to increasingly focus on improving its civilian economy from the early 2010s has thus directly resulted from the country’s development of a nuclear deterrent. — location: [15506](kindle://book?action=open&asin=B08KFNQW7P&location=15506) ^ref-49524

+---
 Hispanic American man, Adolfo Martinez, who was sentenced to 16 years in prison in the state of Ohio in December 2019 for tearing down an LGBT flag outside a church and destroying it.
 Unlike Warmbier, he was not a foreign citizen and did not enter a restricted area to access the flag. — location: [16085](kindle://book?action=open&asin=B08KFNQW7P&location=16085) ^ref-32520